20+ Hotel Horror Movies

 Daughters of Darkness (1971)

-Based on the legends attributed to Elizabeth Báthory, Daughters of Darkness (1971) is an erotic horror film that set in a Belgian hotel during modern times.
-Báthory, along with her female companion Ilona (Andrea Rau), becomes fixated on a young newlywed couple staying in the same hotel.
-The film follows the couple as Elizabeth Báthory attempts to fracture their relationship in order to get what she wants from them.
+Based on the legends attributed to Elizabeth Báthory, Daughters of Darkness is an erotic horror film set in a Belgian hotel during modern times.
+Báthory, along with her female companion Ilona (Andrea Rau), become fixated on a young newlywed couple staying in the same hotel.
+The film follows the couple as Báthory attempts to fracture their relationship in order to get what she wants from them.
 With eroticism and blood, Daughters of Darkness is a beautiful and stylish take on sexy vampire films.

 Terror At Red Wolf Inn (1972)